OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/sellar.rst

 the correct size in the vectors.
 The global design variables `z1` and `z1` were combined into a 2-element `ndarray`.

+.. note::

   ``Discipline2`` contains a square root of variable *y1* in its calculation.
 For negative values of *y1,* the result would be imaginary, so the absolute value is taken before the square root is applied.
 This component is clearly not valid for ``y1 < 0``, but some solvers could occasionally force *y1* to go slightly negative while trying to converge the two disciplines .
 The inclusion of the absolute value solves the problem without impacting the final converged solution.

-.. note::

 We have written two (very simple) analysis components.
 If you were working on a real problem, these would your components could be more complex, or could potentially be wrappers for external analysis components.
-  But keep in mind that from an optimization point of view, whether they are simple tools or wrappers for real analyses, OpenMDAO still views them as components with `params`, `unknowns`, a `solve_nonlinear` function, and optionally a `jacobian` function.
+But keep in mind that from an optimization point of view, whether they are simple tools or wrappers for real analyses, OpenMDAO still views them as components with `params`, `unknowns`, `resids` and a `solve_nonlinear` function, and optionally a `jacobian` function.

-We have talked about the problem formulation and specified that certain variables will be design variables, while others are coupling variables.
-But none of the code we have written has told OpenMDAO about those details.
+At this point we've written the components, but we haven't combined them together into any kind of model.
 That's what we'll get to next!

-**Reference:**

-Sellar, R. S., Batill, S. M., and Renaud, J. E., "Response Surface Based, Concurrent Subspace Optimization for Multidisciplinary System Design," *Proceedings References 79 of the 34th AIAA Aerospace Sciences Meeting and Exhibit,* Reno, NV, January 1996.

-Setting up the Optimization Problem
+Building the Sellar Model
 -----------------------------------

 Next we will set up the Sellar `Problem` and optimize it.
 First we will take the `Components` that we just created and assemble them into a `Group`.
-We will also add the objective and the multivariable constraints to the problem using a shorthand `Component` that can be used for equations that are functions of OpenMDAO variables.
+We will also add the objective and the multivariable constraints to the problem using a utility `Component` that can be used when you have simple equations for things like objectives and constraints.

 .. testcode:: Disciplines